bbitarello/bitarellolab/content/about/_index.md

 ---
-cascade:
-  headless: true
+title: "About"
 description: |
   A website template for Hugo developed by RStudio & Formspree and available for free.
 show_header: true
-sidebar_left: false
+sidebar_left: true
-title: Home
+# Keep this!
+Do not edit.
+cascade:
+  headless: true
 ---

 ** index doesn't contain a body, just front matter above.